jjgrainger/PostTypes/docs/taxonomies/Create-a-taxonomy.md

 ## Create a new taxonomy

-To create a new taxonomy simply pass the taxonomy name to the `Taxonomy` class constructor.
-Labels and the taxonomy slug are generated from the taxonomy name.
+To create a new taxonomy pass the taxonomy name to the class constructor.
+Labels and the slug are generated from the taxonomy name.

 ```php
 use PostTypes\Taxonomy;